-Ex-state trooper indicted for holiday pay fraud
+Ex-head of State Police barrack indicted for alleged fraud

 Andrade will be arraigned in Bristol Superior Court at a later date, according to Healey’s office.

-It is not clear if Andrade has a lawyer.
+It is not clear if Andrade has a lawyer for the criminal charges.
+An email was sent to a lawyer who represented Andrade in a civil case .

 Sign up for Daily Newsletters